Ex10si0n/dot-files/README.md

 This is a repo of my dotfiles backup.

 ## Platform
-> Full compability on macOS
+> Full compability on macOS Monterey

 ## Includes
-1. Optimization of oh my zsh installation in MainLand China.
+1. Optimization of oh my zsh installation in China.
 ```bash
 sudo bash oh-my-zsh-install.sh
 ```